 11. Do: Link your Instagram

 Most people choose to skip this step.
 The way I see it is that if you’re on Tinder looking for a relationship, not just a hookup, then linking your Instagram is the best idea.
-Your Instagram is your virtual self, so the best way to get to know a person is through their Insta page.
+Your Instagram is your virtual self.
+Don’t we often stalk a guy’s Instagram account to find out more about him?
+It’s the same idea here too.

-You might find the idea of people who you don’t know stalking you online scary, but it isn’t as bad it seems.
+You might find the idea of strangers stalking you online scary, but it isn’t as bad as it seems.
 Think of it like this: if they’re visiting your Insta page, they want to know more about you.
-Besides, just because they see your page and send you a request doesn’t mean you need to accept their requests.
+Besides, just because they see your page and send you a request doesn’t mean you need to accept it.

 12. Don’t: Swipe before giving them a chance